datacraft-dsc/DEPs/6/README.md

 #### Response

-The response to a valid request must be a JSON encoded map with the **jobid** and the corresponding value.
+The response to a valid request must be a JSON encoded map with the **job-id** and the corresponding value.
 Invalid requests must return a response code as described below.

 The Service Provider should reject operations that the requestor is not authorised to perform with a 403 status.
 Service providers should use this 403 response in situations where the operation requested is not trusted for